Spring Garden Street Bridge: 1st bridge: The Colossus

 The Upper Ferry Bridge in an 1813 engraving.
 "The Colossus" (1813) had the longest single-span of any wooden bridge in the United States.

 As early as 1693, a ferry operated, crossing the Schuylkill River at Fairmount, the hill on which the Philadelphia Museum of Art now stands.
 Being upstream of the others, this was called the Upper Ferry.

-For the Upper Ferry site, bridgebuilder Louis Wernwag designed "The Colossus", the longest single-span wooden bridge in the United States.
-Construction began in April 1812, and it opened on January 7, 1813.
-A double-arched-truss with a clear span of 340 ft, it was a marvel of engineering for its time.
-Also called the "Colossus of Fairmount," the "Upper Ferry Bridge," and the "Lancaster Schuylkill Bridge," the toll bridge was part of the Philadelphia and Lancaster Turnpike.
-It was destroyed by fire on September 1, 1838.
+For the Upper Ferry site, bridge builder Louis Wernwag designed and built a single-span laminated timber arch—known as the "Colossus of Fairmount," the "Upper Ferry Bridge," or the "Lancaster Schuylkill Bridge"—with a clear span of about 340 ft and an overall length of roughly 400 ft; construction began in April 1812, it opened on January 7, 1813, and it was destroyed by fire on September 1, 1838.

 Thomas Birch painted at least two views of the bridge, and one of them was made into an 1813 engraving by Jacob J. Plocher.
 This "Upper Ferry Bridge" engraving was copied frequently on Staffordshire china.

 "Schuylkill Waterworks" (1835), with "The Colossus" in the background.

 "A View of Fairmount and the Waterworks" (1835) by John Rubens Smith.